 P visas are granted to foreign nationals coming to the U.S. temporarily to work as an athlete, entertainer, or artist.
-Please read on for specific criteria for each category: P-1, P-2, and P-3.

 The P-1 classification applies to a person coming to the U.S. temporarily to perform at a specific athletic competition as an athlete, individually or as part of a group or team, at an internationally recognized level of performance.